techmania-team/techmania-docs/English/Radar.md

 * 93.75% of suggested levels are within 1 level from the original level
 * 99.33% of suggested levels are within 2 levels from the original level

-Therefore, the recommended way to use this feature is:
-1. Come up with a level using your own judgement.
-2. View the suggested level.
-3. If the two levels differ by 2 or more, consider adjusting your level towards the suggested one.
+Due to the relatively low accuracy, the editor will show the suggested level as a range from `Suggested level - 1` to `Suggested level + 1`.
+If the level you chose is outside of this range, consider adjusting it towards the range.